I Took the Blended Retirement System OPT-IN Training and This is What I learned

 I took the Blended Retirement System OPT-IN Training and this is What I learned:

-You may have heard a thing or two about the new retirement system.
+You may have heard a thing or two about the new Blended Retirement System.
 I wanted to know more info, so I took the Blended Retirement System Opt-In Course.
 Jealous?
-Well don’t be.
+Well, don’t be.
 If you’re eligible for the new system, you will also take the mandatory training too.
 The FY16 National Defense Authorization Act authorized a new retirement system, the Blended Retirement System (BRS).
 The main goal of the BRS is to

 help force servicemembers to save for their retirement.
 One of the current statistics floating around is that less than 20% of current servicemembers will retire with the current high-3 option.
 That means that the 80% of Servicemembers will not grab onto that coveted military pension.
 They will walk away from their service with whatever funds they personally saved on their own.

 Who’s Eligible for the BRS?